 User growth rate is the % of new paying customers you gain every month.

 User growth rate formula

 As of today, a 10% user growth rate implies, you gained 10% new paying customers within the last 30 days to the total number of active paying customers you had 30 days ago.

-User growth rate calculations
+Calculate growth rate

 We will assume as on 1st July 2018, you have 400 active users, and by the end of 31st July 2018, the user count increased to 460.
 We will put these figures into the formula.